silversoft77/a2o-report/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## Application overview

+Below are links to the screenshots illustrating the main reports UI and conversion funnel used in this project.
+The images are hosted externally — click the links to view them.

+- Reports overview (time-series job bookings): https://prnt.sc/wpO6SBnH38qs

+- Conversion funnel (multi-step funnel view): https://prnt.sc/pMGTlxY9Oi0g

+Summary

+- Features:
+	- Interactive date-range and market filters (multi-select) used to query reports from the backend.
+	- Job Bookings chart: time-series areaspline showing daily bookings per market across the selected period.
+	- Conversion Funnel: multi-step conversion visualization (counts + percentages) with CSV export.
+	- Role-aware market access: users whose `market_ownership` is `all` see all markets; users with a comma-separated list see only those markets.
+	- CSV export endpoints for report data to support offline analysis.

+- Performance (short summary):
+	- Backend: aggregate queries group by market and date, optimized with date-range filtering.
+Query cost depends on result set size; limiting markets and date windows keeps responses fast.
+	- Frontend: charts are rendered client-side (Highcharts) and handle moderate series sizes (tens of markets, multi-week ranges) smoothly; large ranges or many markets may require server-side aggregation or pagination to remain snappy.

+Notes

+- Screenshots are linked externally (prnt.sc).
+If you prefer the images hosted in-repo, upload them to `docs/images/` and update the paths above (or tell me and I will add them for you).

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.